Crylia/Tochiwas-discord-bot/README.md

 # Tochi's Discord Bot

-A simple discord bot for the Limited Edition legion in the game Aion Classic that interfaces with a PostgreSQL database
+A simple discord bot for the Limited Edition guild in the game Aion Classic that interfaces with a PostgreSQL database

 The bot is made to run on a single server and will thus share the same database